PRISM: Prompt-Refined In-Context System Modelling for Financial Retrieval: PRISM

 \subsection{In-Context Learning Sample Retrieval}

 The second module enhances the system with few-shot learning through a simplified RAG pipeline.
-Our EDA shows that lexical cues are unevenly distributed across SEC document types, with certain types dominating the top ranks and displaying distinct keyword patterns.
-Incorporating examples that reflect these domain priors helps LLMs identify relevant documents earlier and reason more consistently.
-At the chunk level, relevant spans are generally longer and more information-dense, increasing the risk of over-elaboration and error propagation.
-Providing a few well-chosen examples of relevant cases gives the model a stable reference point, reducing hallucinations and improving ranking stability in long-context settings.
+As our EDA reveals uneven lexical distributions and varying information density across document types and chunks (Tables~\ref{tab:document_ranking}--\ref{tab:top_keywords_desc}), incorporating well-chosen examples that reflect these domain priors gives LLMs a stable reference point, helping them identify relevant documents earlier, reason more consistently, and reduce hallucinations in long-context settings.

-We embedded all query–document/chunk pairs and their ground-truth rankings using OpenAI's text-embedding-3 model and built a FAISS vector store.
-During inference, each query retrieves its top-$k$ most semantically similar exemplars, which are formatted into coherent few-shot examples and prepended to the system prompt.
-This makes the final prompt dynamic, adapting to the semantic likelihood of each query rather than relying on a static template.
-Consistent with prior work, we find that ICL performs best when added samples are semantically close to the target query.
+\textbf{Exemplar Store Construction.} We first construct an offline exemplar store from the training dataset.
+Each training sample consists of a query paired with documents or chunks and their ground-truth relevance rankings.
+We embed all query-document/chunk pairs using OpenAI's text-embedding-3 model and index them in a FAISS vector store.
+This store remains fixed and serves as the source for retrieving few-shot examples.

+\textbf{Inference-Time Retrieval.} During inference, each new query is embedded using the same model and the top-$k$ most semantically similar exemplars are retrieved from the FAISS store.
+These exemplars, including example queries and their ground-truth rankings, are formatted as few-shot demonstrations and prepended to the system prompt, making each prompt dynamically adapted to the query.
+Further details on store separation and retrieval dynamics are provided in Appendix~\ref{sec:icl_retrieval_details}.